johschmitz/udacity_drl_p2_continous_control/REPORT.md

 was the key to a successful training.

+The network architectures of the submitted actor and critic networks is as follows:

+Actor network
+- Layer1: Linear + BatchNorm1d, input width:33, output width: 256, activation: ReLu
+- Layer2: Linear, input width: 256, output width: 128, activation: ReLu
+- Layer3: Linear, input width: 128, output width: 4, activation: tanh

+Critic network:
+- Layer1: Linear + BatchNorm1d, input width: 33, output width: 256, activation: ReLu
+- Layer2: Linear, input width: 256 + 33, output width: 128, activation: ReLu
+- Layer3: Linear, input width: 128 output width: 1, activation: tanh

-I then got a successful training result as seen in the plot below with the environment being solved after about 100 Episodes.
-After some more episodes a maximum average score of about 36 was reached.
+With this I got a successful training result as seen in the plot below with the environment being solved after 140 Episodes (average score of last 100 episodes above 30).
+After some more episodes a maximum average score of about 35 was reached.

 ![Training scores][training_scores]